 The pearl-dealers Quotes in The Pearl

 The The Pearl quotes below are all either spoken by The pearl-dealers or refer to The pearl-dealers.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Books edition of The Pearl published in 2002.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Books edition of The Pearl published in 2002.).

 Chapter 4 Quotes

 But there was no sign, no movement, the face did not change, but the secret hand behind the desk missed in its precision.
 The coin stumbled over a knuckle and slipped silently into the dealer’s lap.

 The timeline below shows where the character The pearl-dealers appears in The Pearl.
 The colored dots and icons indicate which themes are associated with that appearance.